 Rawhides and bully sticks are typically safe for cats because they don’t contain any of the big three cat-caution ingredients.
 But they’re still pretty notorious for causing upset stomachs and diarrhea in some dogs and the same could be expected for some cats.

-A pet owner should check the label on anything considered a dog chew.
+A cat owner should check the label on anything considered a dog chew.
 Look out for the three caution ingredients: onion, garlic and propylene glycol.
 Avoid feeding your cat any dog chew with these ingredients.
 They’re not highly toxic, but if your healthy cat eats enough she could develop anemia.

 Can Cats Eat Peanut Butter Dog Treats?